-- Last is the tailclip which often encloses the switch mechanism and also often contains a loop for attaching a wristband or other failsafe device.
+- Last is the tail clip which often encloses the switch mechanism and also often contains a loop for attaching a wristband or other failsafe device.

-Things to Consider When Buying a Tactical Flashlight
+Things To Consider When Buying A Tactical Flashlight

 While most of today’s tactical flashlights will serve some useful purpose it pays to consider a few things before purchasing one, including:

 Your Budget – While there are some real steals available today in the tactical flashlight market (see above) you’ll still want to consider whether a $19 flashlight or a $99 tactical flashlight unit that’s loaded with options is right for you.
-Certainly if you just plan to keep it in the glove compartment you should consider one of our ‘best bang for the buck’ models.

 Your Needs – If you’re an avid duck hunter you might want a model that’s genuinely waterproof.
 If however, you mostly use the tactical flashlight to carve out a safe passage through the parking lot a waterproof flashlight won’t be so important.
-Likewise if you’re about to ship out to Kandahar you might want something with all the bells and whistles.
+Likewise, if you’re about to ship out to Kandahar you might want something with all the bells and whistles.

 Lumens – A lumen is the measure of energy emitted by your tactical flashlight.
 Simply put the higher the lumens the more intense the light.
 However the higher the lumens the higher the heat generated by the flashlight as well.
 So unless you think you’re going to need to need the brightest tactical flashlight on the market you might want a less powerful tactical flashlight.

 Size – This also speaks to need.
 If you plan on carrying the tactical light in your purse strictly for emergencies you’ll want something 5” long or less.
 A compact flashlight can also move easily from the purse to the pocket and then to the glove compartment or the fanny pack in the blink of an eye.